Python

 Get-Command python

-If you are currently inside the environment you plan to remove, deactivate first.
+If $VIRTUAL_ENV points to the environment you want to delete, deactivate it first.

 Step 2: Deactivate the Environment